ichaturvedi/semi-definite-audio-matching/README.md

 Training
 ---
-fmea = speech_classifier(datasetFolder, labelsfile, samplingfreq, priornet, outputnet)
+We use Affective model to initialise and Speaker wise cross-validation of the model : fmea = speech_classifier(datasetFolder, labelsfile, samplingfreq, priornet, outputnet)
 - Training audios will be in datasetFolder
 - Labels for training audios will be in labelsfile